Supreme Court Lawyers

 Attorneys for Petitioner (Party name: Henry W. Skinner)

-- Robert C. Owen, UT Law Capital Punishment Clinic
+- Robert C. Owen, formerly of the UT Law Capital Punishment Clinic

 - Douglas G. Robinson, Skadden Arps